Hull 002

 The New Winged Sail

-By Dermot Tynan, over 10 years ago.
+By Dermot Tynan, almost 11 years ago.

 My original plan was to use a traditional mast and mainsail, with Yannick Lemonnier of West Sails volunteering to produce the sail.
 Yannick is no stranger to mad schemes himself, having competed in far too many Figaro races.
 These days, he spends his time sailing his Moth winged-beast, or racing his International 14.
 That is, when he's not making sails for everyone from Beoga Beag to the Volvo Open 70s.